kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/homework/midterm.md

 Use chatGPT to research what is `MACD` indicator of the stock market.
 Write me an assay about,

-1/ What it is MACD, how it works and include the math formulas.
+1/ What is MACD?
+How it works and include the math formulas.
 (30 pts)

 2/ Implement a MACD function in Python and use matplotlib to plot to show you can actually implement it.
 (30 pts)